-One feature of the rampedpyrox package is the ability to forward-model degradation rates for any arbitrary time-temperature history once the estimated p:sub: $\theta(E)$ distribution has been determined.
+One feature of the rampedpyrox package is the ability to forward-model degradation rates for any arbitrary time-temperature history once the estimated p(0,E) distribution has been determined.
 This allows users the ability to:

-- Quickly analyze a small amount of sample with a fast ramp rate in order to estimate p:sub: 0(E), then forward-model the thermogram for a typical ramp rate of 5K/min in order to determine the best times to toggle gas collection fractions. - This feature could allow for future development of an automated Ramped PyrOx system. - Manipulate oven ramp rates and temperature programs in an similar way to a gas chromatograph (GC) in order to separate co-eluting components, mimic real-world environmental heating rates, etc. - Predict petroleum maturation and evolved gas isotope composition over geologic timescales 8.
+- Quickly analyze a small amount of sample with a fast ramp rate in order to estimate p(0,E), then forward-model the thermogram for a typical ramp rate of 5K/min in order to determine the best times to toggle gas collection fractions. - This feature could allow for future development of an automated Ramped PyrOx system. - Manipulate oven ramp rates and temperature programs in an similar way to a gas chromatograph (GC) in order to separate co-eluting components, mimic real-world environmental heating rates, etc. - Predict petroleum maturation and evolved gas isotope composition over geologic timescales8.

-8 See Dieckmann (2005) Marine and Petroleum Geology, 22, 375-390 and Dieckmann et al. (2006) Marine and Petroleum Gelogoy, 23, 183-199
+8 See Dieckmann (2005) Marine and Petroleum Geology, 22, 375-390 and Dieckmann et al. (2006) Marine and Petroleum Geologoy, 23, 183-199 for a discussion on the limitations of predicting organic carbon maturation over geologic timescales using laboratory experiments.

-Here, I will use the above-created p:sub: $\theta(E)$ energy complex to generate a new DAEM with a ramp rate of 15K/min up to 950K, then hold at 950K:
+Here, I will use the above-created p(0,E) energy complex to generate a new DAEM with a ramp rate of 15K/min up to 950K, then hold at 950K:

 '''

 #import modules

 import numpy as np

 #extract the Ee array from the energy complex

 E = ec.E

 #make an array of 350 points going from 0 to 5000 seconds

 t = np.linspace(0, 5000, 350)

 #calculate the temperature at each timepoint, starting at 373K

 T = 373 + (15./60) t

 ind = np.where(T > 950)

 T[ind] = 950

-#use the same log10k0 value as before
+#use the same log10omega value as before

-log10k0 = 10
+log10omega = 10

 #make the new model

 daem_fast = rp.Daem(

 Ε,

-log10k0,
+log10omega,

 t,

 T)

 #make a new thermogram instance by inputting the time

 and temperature arrays.
 This "sets up" the thermogram

 for forward modeling

 tg_fast = rp.RpoThermogram(t, T)

 #forward-model the energy complex onto the new thermogram

 tg_fast.forward_model(daem_fast, ec)

 '''